sanic-org/sanic/guide/content/en/guide/getting-started.md

     If you have ever used one of the many decorator based frameworks, this probably looks somewhat familiar to you.

+.. tip:: If you are coming from Flask or another framework, there are a few important things to point out.
+Remember, Sanic aims for performance, flexibility, and ease of use.
+These guiding principles have tangible impact on the API and how it works.

 .. column::

     ```python